zzhang82/web422/notes/about.md

 Each week has its own page (e.g. week01, week02, etc.).

-This page will state the *theme*, and have content that will discuss and link to separate *topic* pages.
+This page will introduce or state the *theme*, and have content that will discuss and link to separate *topic* pages.

 The idea is that a specific topic page can be used as a module, which can be moved around or replaced in future versions of the course.
 The editing task will hopefully be easier too.

+**Topic page**

+Each topic has its own page (e.g. intro-web-services, etc.).

+Many topic pages will *guide* the reader to read (or go through) an external article, post, tutorial, or document.
+In this course, we will prefer to re-use excellent content that already exists, instead of content authored by the course professors.

+However, when necessary, the course professors will create new and original content.